Beyond Aggregates

 CREATE EVENT ItemAdded ( product_id STRING, quantity INT, price DECIMAL);

-CREATE DECISION AddItemFOR CartON COMMAND AddItemEMIT AS SELECT EVENT ItemAdded ( product_id := :product_id, quantity := :quantity, price := :price );
+CREATE DECISION AddItemFOR CartON COMMAND AddItemEMIT AS SELECT EVENT ItemAdded ( product_id := :product_id, quantity := :quantity, price := :price );This is the existing system.
+Nothing above changes when we add coupons.

 Step 2: Register the Coupon Aggregate